VincePuc99/ArloCloud-RPi/README.md

 This setup lets you store every videos on your own Raspberry Pi.
 All you need is a Pi and an SD card. <br />

 Once set up, your Pi connects directly to the Arlo base station, so you can access and store all your footage locally. <br />
-Then you can share all your footage with your preferred method, i'm using Telegram but it's up to you, Google Drive, Samba, One Drive, virtually everything that can show videos! <br />
+Then you can share all your footage with your preferred method, Google Drive, Samba, One Drive, virtually everything that can show videos! <br />

 If you just want an Arlo’s cloud storage DIY alternative then ArloCloud-RPi is for you! <br />

-The scripts handle tasks such as enabling mass storage (30GB), synchronizing clips, cleaning up old clips and optionally create a service for synchronizing clips with a Telegram Bot. <br />
+The scripts handle tasks such as enabling mass storage (30GB), synchronizing clips and cleaning up old clips. <br />

 All clips are stored in `./ArloExposed` (inside the cloned ArloCloud-RPi).<br />
-You need to access to this folder to expose them on your preferred service (Google Drive - Samba - Telegram - etc).
+You need to access to this folder to expose them on your preferred service.

 #### ⚠️ WARNING ⚠️
 Two folders will be created in `/ArloCloud-RPi` - `./arlo` and `./ArloExposed`.<br />To avoid data corruption, DO NOT ALTER the `./arlo` one.
 It's a mount point for `sync_clips.sh`.<br />

-If using `Sync with Telegram Bot` double check your `[api_token]` & `[chat_id]`.<br />The program will not check them for you!<br />

 Any other OS's / Distros are untested mainly due to `/boot/config.txt` position.